A Shape Dynamics Tutorial: Historical Interlude

 \section{Historical Interlude}

 In Sec.~\ref{SDLT}, I will present Shape Dynamics as the first-class extension in the manner of Henneaux and Teitelboim~\cite{HTbook} of the theory we studied in case {\bf III.c} of last Section, when $\alpha = 0$.
-However, that's not how SD was originally discovered, which I now briefly recount before proceeding.
+However, that's not how SD was originally discovered, which I now briefly recount before moving forward.

 The stimulus came from Barbour's desire to create a scale-invariant Machian theory, first of particle dynamics and then dynamical geometry.
 The first step was the derivation in 1999 of a particle-dynamics model (published in 2003 \cite{Anderson:2002ey}) with dilatational best matching and the Newton gravitational potential $V_\textrm{New}$ (of degree $-1$) replaced by the potential $I_\textrm{cm}^{-1/2}V_\textrm{New}$, where $I_\textrm{cm}$ is the centre-of-mass moment of inertia.
 The dilatational constraint $D=\sum_a m_a{\bf r}_a\cdot{\bf r}_a$ resulting from the dilatational best matching commutes with this potential, and the resulting theory defines geodesics on shape space.
-The strong Mach--Poincar\'e principle is therefore satisfied.}
+The strong Mach--Poincar\'e Principle is therefore satisfied.}